-You will need to create an account if this is your first time using i<clicker.
-You will need to use your MacID during your registration.
+You will need to create an account if this is your first time using iclicker.
+You MUST use your MacID in the student ID section during your registration.
 This is what you use to login to Avenue/Mosaic.
 It is also the first part of your McMaster email address.
 Do NOT use your student number for this section.